-ı and the star Parada N 4

 projects listed; Manager: Finance

-(g) that the three 000s must be i iiiaiice
+(g) that the three 000s must be

-(0) inserted under R on the capital
+inserted under R on the capital Disectory

-expenditure schedule; Director:
+expenditure schedule; Director: Finance

-(h) that the date on page 51 which Finance and
+(h) that the date on page 51 which and

-(11) referred to the last meeting of the Corporate
+referred to the last meeting of the Corporate

-Audit and Risk Committee be Services

-amended to 19 January 2023;
+Audit and Risk Committee be amended to 19 January 2023; Services

-Discotos
+~ Director:

-(i) that Audit and Risk Committee Director: Finance

-(1) should receive a register of and
+(i) that Audit and Risk Committee should receive a register of Finance and

 irregular expenditure with Corporate

 explanations on why the amounts Services

 were irregular and those items that had been submitted to Director: Finance

 Council over the past quarter and

-should be included therein; Corporate
+should be included therein; Corporate Services

-(:) That the plates are subject two suday Services

 (j) That the dates on which Irregular expenditure was incurred be Municipal

 inserted in the report; Manager

-• , 3 -

-(k) that the report on Ratios be Director
+(k) that the report on Ratios be Discot

 submitted with the agendas as Excel sheets; Director: Finance

-2,001 0110010, and
+and

-(I) that it be noted that the Audit Corporate
+(I) that it be noted that the Audit Corporate Services

-Committee has again raised its Services
+Committee has again raised its concern regarding the going Services

-concern regarding the going concern aspect of the Director:
+concern aspect of the Director:

-Municipality and that a five-year Finance

-forecast should be considered to and
+Municipality and that a five-year forecast should be considered to Finance and

 highlight the financial constraints Corporate

 and risks facing the Municipality; Services

 (m) that the updated Financial Director:

-() Sustainability Plan be included in Finance

-each agenda for Audit Committee and
+Sustainability Plan be included in each agenda for Audit Committee Finance and

 meetings.
-Corporate Services
+Corporate

-(n) that the report on expenditure on Octvices
+(n) that the report on expenditure on Services

-, , Travel and Subsistence on page
+(1) Travel and Subsistence on page

 56 should specify that it was for

 local and international travel;

-(0) that the last quarterly reports of
+(o) that the last guarterly reports of

-the Cacadu District Development
+(0) the Cacadu District Development

-Agency be submitted to the Audit and Risk Committee for review to
+Agency be submitted to the Audit

-identify what benefit the
+and Risk Committee for review to identify what benefit the

 Municipality was receiving for the

 grant they were providing to the

 12. May 2023 10.3 Supply (a) Agency. that the two tables of deviations Senior Done

-Chain (4) on page 72 be reconciled; Manager:
+· Chain on page 72 be reconciled; Manager:

-Management Finance

-Report Q3 (b) that a detailed motivation and Deposit of items 2 and 7(a) also
+Management Report Q3 (b) that a detailed motivation and Finance

-and Q4 impact assessment of Tourism related support and expenditure Repeat of items 2 and 7(c) above
+and Q4 (0) impact assessment of Tourism Repeat of items 2 and 7(c) above

+related support and expenditure

-be submitted to the Audit and Done
+be submitted to the Audit and Risk Committee; Done

-Risk Committee;

-(0) that the contract register he

-(c) that the contract register be updated so that the information
+(c) that the contract register be

-reflected therein is accurate;
+updated so that the information reflected therein is accurate;

-,

 (d) that once off items, relating to the

+1 (u) that once on items, relating to the